 El Paso, TX

 El Jacalito is one of the restaurants that changes the menu weekly, and like most of them offers both fish and shrimp.
-This has traditionally been my favorite restaurant for the Veracruz style fish (which I did not have in 2018), but it is also my favorite for breaded fish (empanizado).
+This has traditionally been my favorite restaurant for the Veracruz style fish, but it is also my favorite for breaded fish (empanizado).
 In fact, this really seems to be the gold standard for Lent specials, and it has been my idea of what a Lent special should be.

 4709 Crossroads Dr.